Financial Delegation of Authority

 A permanent delegation of authority for signatory and approval may be delegated to persons under the direct supervision of the responsible person.

-- Examples of such delegations are to allow an individual to exceed the approval levels as stated in Business Procedure 5.1.10-P or to have another individual, not listed in the procedure authorize expenditures.
+- Examples of such delegations are to allow an individual to exceed the approval levels as stated in Administrative Procedure 5.1.10-P or to have another individual, not listed in the procedure authorize expenditures.

-- In such instances, a formal Delegation of Authority (BC1) Form must be submitted to the KCTCS System Director of Business Services’ Office with the type of authority clearly marked “permanent” in Part I of the form.
+- In such instances, a formal Delegation of Authority (BC1) Form must be submitted to the KCTCS Assistant Vice President of Business Services/COO's Office with the type of authority clearly marked “permanent” in Part I of the form.

 10. Temporary Delegation of Authority